 Most interesting landmarks in this small country are magnificent buildings from the second half of the 20th century, such as the world’s (supposedly) largest palace and one of most impressive mosques.

 Most of the country is covered with pristine rainforest and in some areas (southern Temburong) the scenery is very impressive.
 Nevertheless, Wondermondo thus far has not found information about impressive natural landmarks in Brunei.

 Featured: Sultan Omar Ali Saifuddin Mosque

-The best known landmark and symbol of Brunei is Sultan Omar Ali Saifuddin Mosque.
+The best known symbol and landmark of Brunei is Sultan Omar Ali Saifuddin Mosque.
 This elegant structure was constructed in 1958 and symbolizes the rise of the Sultanate of Brunei and its religion – Islam.

 Now an energy-rich sultanate, for centuries a important trading port in the South China Sea, Brunei has taken a different direction than its Persian Gulf peers.
 Immigration is restricted, and Brunei’s hydrocarbon wealth is invested conservatively, mostly outside the country.